AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/developing-custom-component-tutorial-develop.md

 1. **Navegue até o projeto AEM Screens > Execução We.Retail:**

-   No menu Iniciar do AEM > Clique no ícone Telas.
+   No menu Start do AEM > Clique no ícone Telas.
 Verifique se o projeto We.Retail Run (Execução do We.Retail) pode ser visto.

    ![we-retaiul-run-starter](assets/we-retaiul-run-starter.png)